twhite96/TWBlog/_posts/2018-05-19-react-reconciliation.md

 ## The `render()` Function

 The `render()` function in React creates a tree of React elements.
 When you pass props down and those props update, the `render()` function returns a different tree of elements.
-React would need to figure out how to accomplish this, and, while doing so, make it efficient and fast.

-## The React Tree of Elements

-What was once called the Virtual DOM is now called the *tree of elements* and when a component's state changes, React uses a diffing algorithm to compare both the DOM and tree of elements.
-The tree of elements will contain the new state of a component.
+When a component’s state changes, React calls the component's render method to get a tree of elements it wants to render.
+This tree is sometimes called the "virtual DOM".
+React also remembers the previous rendered element tree, so it can compare the new and the old version to figure out what needs to change in the actual DOM, and performs these changes.

 Take this code from CSS-Tricks: